format_list_bulleted Topic Overview

 The Student Certificate for Authorized Expenses form is available for schools and units to facilitate this certification.

 • If the student or postdoc is added as a payee, the Student Certification process is completed directly within the Expense Requests System and this form does not need to be attached to the reimbursement request.
+If a payee has student affiliation in Oracle, the student certification process applies, even if the student is also an employee of the university.

 • If the student or postdoc is added as a beneficiary to the Expense Request System, this form must be completed and attached to the Expense Request transaction.